How to Write Better AI Prompts

 5 rules that turn a mediocre AI answer into a great one.
 With copy-paste templates.

-The biggest factor in answer quality isn't the AI model β it's the prompt.
+The biggest factor in answer quality isn't the AI model - It's the prompt.
 The same model gives you garbage if you ask vaguely and gold if you ask precisely.
 Prompt engineering is the discipline of writing prompts that consistently produce useful answers.

 Be specific about what you want